 Chief Observer Sánchez Amor declared “I feel honoured to head the EU EOM to Mozambique.
 These elections take place in the context of important changes in the country's administrative structure, notably with the decentralization of key aspects of governance.
 My objective is for the EOM to provide a positive input – through impartial and objective assessments and constructive recommendations – to an overall credible, transparent and inclusive process.
 And I would add that we will of course continue our work with the Mozambican authorities to implement recommendations from previous observation missions”.

-The Electoral Observation Mission's core team, consisting of 9 analysts, arrived in Maputo on 31 August.
+The Electoral Observation Mission's core team, consisting of 9 analysts, will arrive in Maputo on 31 August.
 The team will stay in the country until the completion of the electoral process, and will prepare a comprehensive final report.
 The core team will be joined shortly after its arrival by 32 long-term observers to be deployed across the country.
 A further 76 short-term observers will be deployed around election day.
 The EU EOM also looks forward to cooperating and communicating with other international and domestic observation missions.